-^{}Corresponding author: Karen.Goossens@ilvo.vlaanderen.be

-the small intestines (\mathbf{DVE}) (Tamminga et al., 1994)) per day at 200 d of gestation and gradually increase to a daily need of 320 and 489 g MP at 250 and 275d of gestation (NASEM, 2021) to meet for the needs of the exponential growth of the gravid uterus at the end of gestation (Bell et al., 1995).
-However, these recently updated NASEM (2021) recommendations on prepartum protein supply to late pregnant cows do not take protein requirements for colostrum production into account because data on the importance of dietary protein supply for colostrum production is lacking.
-In the past, several studies showed little effect of supplementing dietary protein in the prepartum diet on the milk and protein yield in the early lactation (Bell et al., 2000, Lean et al., 2013).
+Corresponding authors: ilke.vanhese@ilvo.vlaanderen.be and karen.goossens@ilvo.vlaanderen.be tion are set at 125 g of MP (or true digested protein in the small intestines (DVE; Tamminga et al., 1994) per day at 200 d of gestation and gradually increase to a daily need of 320 and 489 g of MP at 250 and 275 d of gestation (NASEM, 2021) to meet for the needs of the exponential growth of the gravid uterus at the end of gestation (Bell et al., 1995).
+However, these recently updated NASEM (2021) recommendations on prepartum protein supply to late-pregnant cows do not take protein requirements for colostrum production into account because data on the importance of dietary protein supply for colostrum production is lacking.
+In the past, several studies showed little effect of supplementing dietary protein in the prepartum diet on the milk and protein yield in the early lactation (Bell et al., 2000; Lean et al., 2013).
 Feeding additional protein prepartum can, however, improve the health status of fresh cows (Lean et al., 2013).
-While in the past several researchers focused on the effect of prepartum protein supplementation on the performance in the subsequent lactation (Huyler et al., 1999, Santos et al., 2001, Doepel et al., 2002), less attention was paid to the effect on colostrum production or calf performances.
-Furthermore, an inadequate MP supply has a negative impact on the immune system and is linked to an increased risk of peripartal diseases (Drackley and Cardoso, 2014).
+While in the past several researchers focused on the effect of prepartum protein supplementation on the performance in the subsequent lactation (Huyler et al., 1999; Santos et al., 2001; Doepel et al., 2002), less attention was paid to the effect on colostrum production or calf performances.
+Furthermore, an inadequate MP supply has a negative effect on the immune system and is linked to an increased risk of peripartal diseases (Drackley and Cardoso, 2014).